 During the fall semester, all new members

-Advocacy—Moot Court, a required 2-credit course taught by the Hon.
+Advocacy—Moot Court," a required three-credit course taught by the

-Gerald Lebovits.
-New members also have the opportunity to compete
+taught by Professor Marilyn Filingeri.
+New members also have the

 Do I get academic credit for participating in the Moot

 members receive two credits for completing the "Appellate